Thoughts of the Day 2020

 23 Mar 2020 — Erlang was designed to program telephony switches.
 If a switch has 100 calls going through it, you want any crash to be limited to the call that caused the problem and the other 99 to be unaffected.
 If a software update needs to happen, you want all of the active calls to carry on and new calls to use the new version.
 If you need to carry more calls, you want to be able to just add another switch.
 Erlang does all that.
 It doesn’t matter whether you’re a business, data, application, infrastructure or any other kind of architect, Erlang has lessons for you about resilience, parallelism and scalability that are worth learning.

-24 Mar 2020 — Whenever someone says, “we don’t have a blame culture,” what I hear is, “no one takes responsibility” and “we hide incompetence using bureaucracy and committees”.
+24 Mar 2020 — Whenever someone says, “we don’t have a blame culture,” what I hear is, “no one here is accountable” and “we hide incompetence using bureaucracy and committees”.

 25 Mar 2020 — Building architecture starts with a desire to design buildings.
 It is rare for a good architect to come from a background of plumbing, electrical circuits or heating systems and those things are best left to experts in those domains.
 It is the same in Enterprise Architecture.
 EA starts with a desire to design businesses.
 It is rare for a good EA to come from a background of designing data, applications or technology and those things are best left to experts in those domains.